DrAnomalocaris/DrAnomalocaris.github.io/_posts/2022-03-15-snaketest.markdown

     csv='results/table_{chromosome}.csv',
 )
 ```
-But if you do you gotta create a wildcard SM which the other SM classes will refer to
+But if you do you got to create a wildcard SM which the other SM classes will refer to
 ```python
 wildcards = snaketest(
   chromosome="chrY"